Review:

 Pros

-- Sustainable use of natural resources
+- Sustainable use of resources

-- Resilience in harsh environments
+- Resilience in adapting to changing environments

 Cons